Human rights in Kazakhstan: 2018 arrest of WhatsApp group members

 In 2018, the government of Kazakhstan made a mass arrest of nine Kazakh men who were members of a group chat for discussing Islam on the messaging app WhatsApp.
 Their arrest was determined to be in violation of international law by the Working Group on Arbitrary Detention.
 However, five of the men remain imprisoned, and the four that are no longer imprisoned still face restrictions.
 The five who remain imprisoned are: Beket Mynbasov, Samat Adilov, Nazim Abdrakhmanov, Ernar Samatov and Bolatbek Nurgaliyev.

 Protests

 2011 Zhanaozen oil worker strikes

 On 16 December 2011, there were clashes between protesters and police due to the former's demands of better work conditions and higher pay.
 Protesters consisted primarily of oil workers with oil fields responding by sacking hundreds of workers.
-Eyewitnesses claimed police opened fire on unarmed protesters in the town of Zhanaozen, but according to government officials police were forced do defend themselves.
+Eyewitnesses claimed police opened fire on unarmed protesters in the town of Zhanaozen, but according to government officials police were forced to defend themselves.
 The clashes occurred when police tried to clear the town square in light of Kazakhstan's 20th independence day.
 There were signs of attempts at censorship of outgoing information, with internet users reporting difficulties accessing independent news websites and Twitter.
 According to official sources 15 people were found dead after the clashes.